-Annually, 2 times Tree Plantation Drives are Organized by campus.
-Total 40 trees and hedge plants planted in this Financial Year with more than 85% survival rate.
+Five tree Plantation Drives are Organized by campus in the last FY.
+Total 38 trees and 100 hedge plants planted in this Financial Year with more than 85% survival rate.

 6. Is there any Plant Distribution Program for Students and Community?